AliElSaleh/raddebugger/README.md

 ### 3. Building

-Within this terminal, `cd` to the root directory of the codebase, and just run the `build.bat` script:
+Within any terminal, `cd` to the root directory of the codebase, and just run

 ```
-build
+riftbuild
 ```

 You should see the following output: